iamAnish18/KeyDwell/README.md

 # 🏠 KeyDwell

-Welcome to the **Find & Rent** project!
+Welcome to the **KeyDwell – Find & Rent** project!
-This platform helps people discover new places and find homes for rent, making travel and hosting easier for everyone.
+KeyDwell is a **full-stack web application** designed to make discovering, listing, and renting homes seamless for travelers and homeowners.
+With a modern frontend, robust backend, and clear architectural patterns, this platform empowers users to explore beautiful destinations or list their own properties for others to enjoy.

+---

+## 🌐 Project Overview

+KeyDwell delivers an end-to-end solution for home and vacation rental, built with the **MVC (Model-View-Controller) architecture**.
+This management system ensures the codebase is well-organized, modular, and easy to maintain or extend.
+Every feature— from interactive UI to secure data management— is structured for clarity and scalability.

 ---